 Z E R O - W A S T EThis product is delivered to you with zero waste, meaning we ship it to you in a compostable brown kraft bag to you (no plastic) and as little other packaging as possible.
-You'll then need to decant the contents into your own jar or ziplock, to preserve the freshness.
-Our goal is to make getting bulk Chickpeas & other healthy whole foods simple, affordable and waste free for all!
+You'll then need to decant the contents into your own jar or resealable container, to preserve the freshness.
+Our goal is to make getting bulk Chickpeas & other healthy whole foods & plants simple, affordable and waste free for all!
 Click here for more info!

 Share this Product

 Chickpeas, also called garbanzo beans, are one of the oldest consumed crops in the world and remain one of the most popular today across nearly every continent.
 Chickpeas have been a part of certain traditional diets for over 7,500 years!